 Japan, while reiterating their willingness to contribute to progressing S-23 matters, referred to the IHO Convention where it is said that the IHO is a technical and consultative organisation, whose objective is to make navigation safer via standards.

-Korea (Rep. of) emphasized the need to make substantial progress at this meeting and referred to IHO Resolution A4.2 (now re-numbered 1/1972), paragraph 6, as a possible solution to progress some issues.
+Korea (Rep. of) stated that the 4th edition of the S-23 should reflect the situation that has evolved since the 3rd edition was published in 1953.
+They also emphasized the need to make substantial progress at this meeting on the work of the WG and referred to IHO Resolution A4.2 (now re-numbered 1/1972), paragraph 6, as a possible technical solution to progress some certain issues, as advocated by the representative of Australia.

 Indonesia mentioned that they were currently in the process of preparing a document on "Indonesian Limits of the Seas".